jennapederson/automating-cicd-on-aws-with-github-actions/content/01_prerequisites/01_aws_account.md

 ![](/images/accept-terms.png)

 Next, you'll be presented with the EventEngine dashboard.
 Here, you can click the "AWS Console" button and then click the "Open AWS Console" button to access the AWS Management Console.

-##### Using Your Own AWS Account?

-If you are not completing this workshop as part of an organized event and already have an AWS account created, you can sign into the AWS Management Console [here](https://console.aws.amazon.com/).
-If you need to create an AWS account, you can find more information on doing that [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 ### AWS Free Tier